-The Cloudera Navigator console can be accessed from the Cloudera Manager Admin Console or directly on the Navigator Metadata Server instance.
-Only Cloudera Manager users with the role of Navigator Administrator (or Full Administrator) can access Cloudera Navigator console from the Cloudera Manager Admin Console.
+Cloudera Manager users with the role of Navigator Administrator (or Full Administrator) can also access Cloudera Navigator console from the Cloudera Manager Admin Console.

 From the Cloudera Manager Admin Console:

 - 1. Open your browser. - 2.
 Navigate to the Cloudera Manager Admin Console. - 3.
 Log in as either Navigator Administrator or Full Administrator. - 4.
 From the menu, select Clusters > Cluster-n. - 5.
 Select Cloudera Navigator from the menu. - 6.
 Log in to the Cloudera Navigator console.